stratum-mining/sv2-spec/05-Mining-Protocol.md

 This message MAY be shared by all downstream nodes (sent only once to each channel group).
 Clients MUST immediately start to mine on the provided prevhash.
 When a client receives this message, only the job referenced by Job ID is valid.
-The remaining jobs already queued by the client have to be made invalid unless they are future jobs.
+The remaining jobs already queued by the client have to be made invalid.

 Note: There is no need for block height in this message.